 The maximum amount of earnings subject to the Social Security tax (taxable maximum) will increase to $128,700 from $127,200.

-See our COLA increase watch for the most recent estimates and updates.
+See our COLA increase watch for the most recent updates on COLA.

 2017 Social Security benefits increase was 03.%, after social security recipients received no increase in 2016.

 2016 Social Security benefits did not include a cost-of-living increase.
 This is due to the inflation measurement that is used to determine COLA was actually negative, no inflation.
 Fortunately, SSA benefits cannot decrease even if there is negative inflation.

 2018 Social Security and SSI Effective & Payment Dates:

 - Social Security benefits will be effective beginning with December 2017 benefits, which are payable in January 2018.